-GABA, or gamma-aminobutyric acid, is a naturally occurring agent found in the central nervous system.
+At a high-level, GABA is gamma-aminobutyric acid, which is a naturally occurring agent found in the central nervous system.
 It is made from glutamate, a product of glucose metabolism, in brain cells.
+Below, we dive further into its benefits and the products you can find it in that work best for you.

 GABA is the body’s principal inhibitory neurotransmitter.
 It is responsible for pumping the brakes on our nerve impulses whenever we’re placed in less-than-ideal, stressful situations.
 A high level of GABA activity indicates a lower chance of overstimulation and a higher chance of feeling calm under pressure.